oryanm/darcula-forest/README.md

 Accent colors follow the 60/30/10 rule and are derived as analogous complementary colors to the main hue.

-Usage of Oklch means the color scheme remains balanced while most of the relationships between syntactic tokens and UI elements are simple linear transformations of each other, specific hex values are derived automatically and the entire scheme can be generated from very few initial constants.
+The use of OKLCH keeps the color scheme balanced.
+Most relationships between syntactic tokens and UI elements are simple linear transformations of one another, specific hex values are derived automatically, and the entire scheme can be generated from only a few initial constants.
+This enables immediate dynamic generation of near-endless variants.
 See it in action [here][site].

 ### Support

 Editors & IDEs

-- IntelliJ / JetBrains — color scheme (ICLS) and UI theme
+- IntelliJ / JetBrains — color scheme (ICLS) and [UI theme][intellij-darcula-forest]
 - VS Code
-- Zed
+- [Zed][zed-darcula-forest]
 - Neovim, Vim
 - Helix
 - T3 Code